Crash course in using Instagram to promote your startup

 Seek engagement from followers as much as possible.
 Ask questions in your captions, get users to tag friends in the comments, and reach out to those that are interacting often.
 Replying to comments and messages is always a plus on social media because it shows personality and will remind your followers that there is someone who cares about their opinions behind the brand.

 Reposting similar accounts can be useful if you find yourself struggling to come up with quality images regularly.
 It will also trigger a response from your followers and encourage them to post photos related to your brand and tag you, in hopes that you might feature them.
 Bear in mind you should always acknowledge the original owner of anything you repost and if they have a problem with you sharing it then take it down without arguing.

 Don't be afraid to repost from other platforms too - Twitter features regularly on Instagram feeds, so posting a tweet you find funny (it can be a tweet of your own) is not only widely accepted but can help to diversify your content too.

 5. Be wary of timing

-It might be acceptable on Twitter to post several times in one hour, but on Instagram you will only put people off with that kind of spam.
-Post consistently once or twice a day so that your followers know what to expect and your feed stays fresh, just don’t go overboard.
-Nobody wants their newsfeed full of one company – don’t be that company.
+It might be acceptable on Twitter to post several times in an hour, but on Instagram, you will only put people off with that kind of spam.
+Post consistently once or twice a day or week so that your followers know what to expect and your feed stays fresh - just don’t go overboard.
+Nobody wants their newsfeed full of one company (don’t be that company).

 Startups and graduates go together like filters and Instagram.
 Hire your next graduate through BrighterBox.